EA’s PGA Tour brings in LPGA’s The Amundi Evian Championship major

 But the game also has those character models including 2019 Amundi Evian champion Jin Young Ko.

-“I’m beyond excited to be included as one of the female golfers in EA SPORTS PGA TOUR,” said Jin Young Ko, professional golfer, and winner of The 2019 Amundi Evian Championship.
+“I’m beyond excited to be included as one of the female golfers in EA Sports PGA Tour,” said Jin Young Ko, the winner of The 2019 Amundi Evian Championship.
 “Women’s golf is growing so fast and having us included in this game is a great opportunity to reach fans all around the world.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: